Refractory/relapsed acute lymphoblastic leukemia in children and young people aged 1–21 yr.

 Advise patient and family/caregivers about the likelihood of GI reactions (nausea, vomiting, diarrhea, constipation, abdominal pain, irritation of the oral mucosa).
 Instruct patient to report severe or prolonged GI problems or signs of liver toxicity (yellow skin or eyes, abdominal pain, severe nausea and vomiting, fever, sore throat, malaise, weakness, facial edema).

-Advise patient and family/caregivers about the risk of infections, to guard against ...
+Advise patient and family/caregivers about ...